ponnhide/patchworklib/README.md

 ## News
 <details>
 <summary> <b>01222022: Version 0.2.0 is released.
-Patchworklib is now possible to arrange Seabron plots using axis grids (FacetGrid, PairGrid, and JointGrid).
+Patchworklib is now possible to arrange Seabron gridded plots.
 The "stack" function is added.
 Some bugs were fixed. </b> </summary>

-#### Arranging seaborn grided plots
+#### Arranging seaborn gridded plots
 Patchworklib supported the function to arange multiple seborn plots generated based on axisgrid (FacetGrid, PairGrid, and JointGrid).
 Let's see the follwoing example.